Indicia-Team/support_files/Elasticsearch/docs/occurrences-document-structure.md

 -----|-----
 **Data type**|geo\_shape
 **Warehouse field**|`samples.geom`
 **Description**|Boundary of the occurrence’s sample.
-Blurred if sensitive and not the full precision version of the record.
+Blurred if sensitive or private and not the full precision version of the record.

 `location.higher_geography`||
 -----|-----